Dresden–Werdau railway: Operating points

-Although the station lies on the municipality of Oberschöna, the station was named after Frankenstein, which lies about 750 metres awayn now in the municipality of Oederan.
+Although the station lies on the municipality of Oberschöna, the station was named after Frankenstein, which lies about 750 metres away now in the municipality of Oederan.
 In addition to Oberschöna (about one kilometre away), the station also serves Wegefarth.
 At first Frankenstein was only a halt, but it was reclassified as a station on 1 May 1905.
 Although initially located on an open field where the Oberschöna–Frankenstein road crossed the line, several businesses were established in the immediate vicinity of the station.
 Several railway residences were also built near the station.
 The locality is now named Bahnhof Frankenstein after the station.

 Apart from an entrance building, which was built as a typically Saxon rectangular building, a freight shed was built.
 There was also a loading ramp and a side loading ramp for freight transport.
 A private siding branched off within the station.
 The station tracks have now been dismantled except for the two main tracks and a crossover.
 Access to the outer platform is now via the road level crossing instead of the former station level crossing.